How to Turn Performance Gaps Into Professional Development Goals

 Final Thought: The Gap Is Just the Starting Point

-Professional development goals are the bridge between where your people are and where they need to be.
-But a bridge built on guesswork won’t hold.
+Professional development goals are the bridge between where people are today and where they need to be tomorrow.
+But that bridge only works when it’s built on real insight, not assumptions.